What are dental implants?

 How many dental implants will I need to replace my teeth?

-How do dentures attach to the implants?
+How do dentures attach to the implant posts?

-How are implants like natural teeth?
+How are dental implants like natural teeth?

 What are the disadvantages of dental implants?